luqmanmalik/Discrete-Combinatorial-Mathematics/README.md

-## Discrete and Combinatorial Mathematics: Fifth Edition — R.P.
-Grimaldi
+## Discrete and Combinatorial Mathematics: 5E P_Sets
+### An Applied Introduction
+#### 5E P_Sets
+##### Ralph P. Grimaldi
 These are my solutions to the text.
+I also intend to include some computational research based on the chapters and sections covering finite state machines.